mattvenn/cad/tools/harmonograph/README.md

 A [harmonograph](http://en.wikipedia.org/wiki/Harmonograph) is a simple machine that draws amazing patterns.

-This is an attempt to make a computer program that produces similiar patterns with 2 additional features:
+This is an attempt to make a computer program that produces similiar patterns with additional features:

 * allow an extra sine wave for modulating pen width
 * export the path as a GCODE file for engraving with a CNC machine
+* export path as SVG

 ![sine](sine.png)